stm32-hotspot/CKB-STM32-FDCAN-8Mbs/README.md

 ![Alt text](_htmresc/Transceiver.png)

-## How to run this example
+## How to use this example

+Build the project corresponding to your STM32 board, then load the generated image into memory.
 You need to connect two nodes (boards) as shown below:

 ![Alt text](_htmresc/CAN_bus_structure.png)

-Each time the user button of one node is pressed, an FDCAN frame is transmitted to the other node, causing its LED to toggle once.
+Each time the user button of one node is pressed, a FDCAN frame is transmitted to the other node, causing its LED to toggle once.

 ## Additional resources

-Please refer to this article _(link to be available soon)_ for the timing configuration and the hardware setup to correctly run this example on a specific platform.
+Please refer to [this](https://community.st.com/t5/stm32-mcus/stm32-fdcan-running-at-8-mb-s-on-nucleo-boards/ta-p/730281) article for the timing configuration and the hardware setup to correctly run this example on a specific platform.

 ## Troubleshooting